Mostafa-Mohammedi/HvZ/Readme.md

 # HvZ

-Human vs Zombie is a fullstack tag game.
-The game is a simulation of zombie infactuinn trough a population.
+Human vs Zombie (HvZ) is a full-stack tag game that simulates a zombie infestation through a population.
+The game is built using Java with the Spring framework, along with the Lombok and JPA libraries, and Spring Security for authentication.
+HvZ involves creating games that players can join and play tag in, with options for players to form squads and complete missions.
+The backend provides API endpoints for handling user and game management, including creating, updating, and deleting games, squads, and kills, as well as retrieving information on players and games.

 ## Setup